airbornelamb/atom-markdown-academic/README.md

 # atom-markdown-academic

-After following all the instructions you will have a good setup for academic writing using Atom with pandoc and bibtex support.
+After following all the instructions you will have a good setup for academic writing using Atom with Zotero/Bibtex integration, prose linting, and Pandoc support.

 ## Setup